finance calculator

 How to use this calculator

-2. Enter the ad spend for the same period.
+3. Enter the revenue and ad spend values into the calculator.

 Inputs explained